jgvaraujo/ml-deployment-gke/README.md

     app: ml-api
 ```

 - `apiVersion`: Which version of the Kubernetes API you'll use.
-If you research, you can find that Kubernetes has beta version features/objects and other extensions.
+If you research, you can find that Kubernetes has beta versions, features/objects, applications and other extensions.
 You don't need to understand this deeply.
 - `kind`: What kind of object you want to create.
 In this case, a Deployment.
 - `metadata.name`: Whatever you want.
 The name of the Deployment.
 - `metadata.namespace`: Namespaces are some kind of workspaces.
 You can use it to organize your Kubernetes objects.
 I'll use the `default` for simplicity.
 - `metadata.labels`: Whatever you want.
 Just choose a key and a value.
 Labels are another kind of organization and it can be used to filter objects in your cluster.
 The key `app` that I created will be used to find some objects in the process of deployment.

-#### Part 2: Deployment object specification
+### Part 2: Deployment object specification

 ```yaml
 # <... apiVersion, kind, metadata ...>